jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 My trainers were on the nice carpeted floor—laughing without control.
 I kept muting my headset to ask for help.
 The insured was as confused as I was.
 He was definitely getting really mad though.

-He was a member of a religious community and didn't have the typical emotional vocabulary insureds use to express his disgust.
-But he knew he'd been buying insurance only to have us take his truck for less than the value of a single tire.
+He was a member of a religious community and didn't have the typical emotional vocabulary insureds use to express disgust.
+But he knew he'd been buying insurance for years only to have us take his truck for less than the value of a single tire.

 My trainers left the office.
 I don't know where, but they came back hours later, still red-faced and teary.

 I spent weeks dealing with a very upset customer.
+I understood—sometimes adjusters make mistakes too.

 I learned another lesson: read settlements beforehand, prepare insureds for bad news.
 Claims was like sales in reverse—we had to sell people on something they'd already bought.
 Better done when they didn't hate you.

 I eventually got his truck towed back to his country home.
 I miss those friends.
 We learned the ropes together.

-### Story 11 - Not unique
+### Story 11 - Not unique - change candidate

 Most claims had one or more other drivers involved.
 So we talked to other adjusters constantly.

 An easy way to relate to these colleagues was to ask, "What's your pending?"

 Translation: how many claims do you have open?
-The system wasn't just inside one department, but everywhere.
-So the higher the pending, the higher the daily grind of the adjuster.
+The higher the pending, the higher the daily grind of the adjuster.

 Mine was usually 50–80.
-Some other insurance companies had 200.
+Some other insurance companies had 200 and a hold time of an hour.
 You'd hear it in their voice.

 I'd talk to these adjusters and realize my department was actually one of the better ones out there.
 We actually mostly got along.
 We went on trips, did bar nights, celebrated each other's achievements (our happiest was when someone "got out").

-But they, and we, were simply up against a wall.
-The stream of problems we encountered were not caused by us, but since "insurance" is associated with making problems go away, a person running a red light or getting their car stolen on vacation became our problem to help solve.
+But they, and everyone, were simply up against a wall.

+The stream of problems we encountered were not caused by us, but since "insurance" is associated with making problems go away, a person running a red light, or getting their car stolen on vacation became our problem to help solve, or so many other weird scenarios.

 One of my claims happened in a different state.

 I could not find its government regulations.
 I tried and tried, called and searched around.
 Nothing.

 I eventually got it days later.
-The regulation said a driver could sue the at-fault driver for $1,000.
-Any damage above that the driver must have their own collision coverage.
-This was very unusual, and I had to explain that to my insured over a long phone call.
+The regulation said a not-at-fault driver could sue the at-fault driver for $1,000.
+Any damage above that the not-at-fault driver must have their own collision coverage.
+This was very unusual, and I had to explain that to my insured—with no collision—over a long phone call.

 Yet, after asking "what's your pending?" to hundreds of adjusters around the country, these stories were common everywhere.
 Just food for thought.
 These are not just stories of my job, but of your economy.